sarodriguez/audio-dimensionality-reduction/README.md

 In order to run the dashboard with each dataset, different scripts must be executed.
 You view a better detail in the file `commands.sh`

+## Demo
+A brief introduction and a demo of the tool can be viewed in [this youtube video](www.youtube.com/watch?v=n3R727QA1qo).